 Hősök tere or the Heroes’ Square is the main square in Budapest.
-Although some people find it not that attractive, it worths a visit.
-There’s a whole bunch of statues of leaders and great people, related to Hungarian history.
-The Art Galery and the Museum of Fine arts are located there.
+Although some people find it not that attractive, you should add it to your Budapest free walking tour as it’s worth a visit.
+There’s a whole bunch of statues of leaders and great people, related to the Hungarian history.
+The Art Galery and the Museum of Fine arts are located on the square.

 Enjoy the view from Buda Castle and Fisherman’s Bastion

 If you are in Budapest you should not miss visiting the Buda castle and the Castle Hill.
 There’s so much to do and see around – Royal Palace, Matthias Church and Trinity Square are just a few of the attractions in this area.
 You can literally spend a day walking on the cobbled streets and exploring the beautiful Castle Hill district.
 Besides all that, the Fishermen’s Bastion offers an astonishing view over Budapest.

 Another place with an amazing view is Gellért Hill.
 I believe it’s the most romantic spot in Budapest at night.

 That’s just a small part of the things you can do and see in Budapest.
 In my next posts, I’ll show you how’s the nightlife in the capital.
 I visited one of the most famous ruin pubs in Budapest.
 During my stay there I also treated myself to a Spa day.
 Yep, you heard me, Budapest is a Spa capital.